Jermarcus Hardrick: Saskatchewan Roughriders (second stint)

-Personal
+Personal life

 Hardrick was born and grew up in the small town of Courtland, Mississippi, population 350.
 The town was very small and did not have a lot of opportunity for its residents, the town had no paved roads, aside from the highway, and most residents lived in trailers.
 His birth father went to prison when Hardrick was three, he had fathered 17 children in Courtland with different women, and was rarely seen in his life.
 Hardrick's best friend growing up was a boy named Mario Lewis; because the two were always together, people began calling Hardrick "Yoshi", a reference to the characters Mario and Yoshi from the Mario franchise of video games.
 The two would later find out they were half-brothers.
 He met his wife Samantha at the University of Nebraska–Lincoln, where she was competing as a track athlete, and together they have three children, living at their home in Lincoln during the off-season.